 Stops and reverse are placed on the other side of the tunnel.

-As the market trades in your direction, you take partial profits at the successive fib numbers respectively, with the final portion of your position left on until one of the following conditons occur: 1) market hits the last fib number [377 pips] from the ema’s, or 2) the market eventually comes back to the tunnel and violates the other side.
+As the market trades in your direction, you take partial profits at the successive fib numbers respectively, with the final portion of your position left on until one of the following conditions occur: 1) market hits the last fib number [377 pips] from the ema’s, or 2) the market eventually comes back to the tunnel and violates the other side.

-Example: GBP/USD is trading at 1.8500.
+Example: GBPUSD is trading at 1.8500.
 The ema’s are as follows: 144- 1.8494, 169- 1.8512.
 The market breaks 1.8494, and you sell at 1.8492.
-Your stop and reverse is now at 1.8512.
+Your stop and reverse are now at 1.8512.

 You can use for computation purposes either tunnel boundary or the median of the tunnel.

 Ema’s are still the same, so if you use the median, 55 from 1.8503 is 1.8448.
-You should have taken part of the position off at 1.8448.
+You should have taken part in the position off at 1.8448.

-You are now looking for price to be 89 pips away from the ema’s.
+You are now looking for price to be 89 pips away from the emas.

 Since 55 was already passed, it no longer concerns us in this cycle.

-A couple of days later, cable is at 1.8300 and the median of ema’s is 1.8410 [1.8400 – 1.8420].
+A couple of days later, the cable is at 1.8300 and the median of ema’s is 1.8410 [1.8400 – 1.8420].

 You should be out of another portion of the position at 1.8321.

 Market bottoms here and in the next 2 hours, cable screams to 1.8535.
-Your remaining short position is covered at upper tunnel boundary of 1.8420, and you are now long from this point as well.
+Your remaining short position is covered at the upper tunnel boundary of 1.8420, and you are now long from this point as well.
 Since you are long, you would now take partial profits at 1.8475 and 1.8509.